 5. Test before sending

 Before you send out any emails, you need to make sure that they do not trigger the spam filters of the ESPs.
-You can use an email validation service to scan your emails for any potential issues and fix them before sending them.
-These services also help you remove invalid email addresses and lower bounce rates.
+Some email validation services can scan your emails for any potential issues and fix them before you send them.

 6. Send from a recognizable sender name